miraan/node-flow-api-boilerplate/README.md

-The server extends this token to a long lived token, gets the associated Facebook profile and creates a User object with this data or updates the User object if one already exists with an associated Facebook User ID.
+The server extends this token to a long lived token, gets the associated Facebook profile and creates a User object with this data or updates the User object if one already exists with the retrieved Facebook profile user ID.

-Once this log in process completes, the server generates a random hex string, stores it in Redis with the User ID, and returns it as a token to the client to use on future requests.
+Once this login process completes, the server generates a random hex string, stores it in Redis with the User ID, and returns it as a token to the client to use on future requests.